The Captain Matchbox Whoopee Band: 1974-1975: Wangaratta Wahine & Australia

 The Captain Matchbox Whoopee Band released a second studio album, Wangaratta Wahine (late 1974), which was produced by Ern Rose at Armstrong Studios.
 It had a cover illustration by Australian cartoonist, Michael Leunig.
 It provided the singles, "Your Feets Too Big" (early 1974), "Hernando's Hideaway" (July 1974) and "Wangaratta Wahine" (1974).
 Basil of Tharunka caught their performance in early May 1974, he felt, "[the group] epitomised the 20s, Prohibition and flappers... [with their] cunning combination of the camp, the serious, the brilliant, the hilarious, did once again what they do better than any other band in the country: entertain their audience unrelentingly."

+They appeared in one of the December 1974 episodes of the ABC's new music show "Countdown", performing "Hernando's Hideaway".
 In March 1975 the group appeared on ABC-TV's pop music show, Countdown, to perform the latter single.
 The track is an original, written by Mic Conway and Flett.
 Tony Wright of The Sydney Morning Herald, in June 2013, lamented the modification of the Hume Highway and its bypass of the city of Wangaratta; he recalled how, "Wangaratta and its highway culture was captured forever by the marvellously whacky [group]...
 The title song, held together by a wailing mouth organ, was dedicated to a waitress in a late-night roadhouse restaurant ('My Wahine in Wang').
 I'm pretty sure I visited the very same roadhouse, for a plastic palm tree is described within the lyrics, though who could be sure?
 There were roadhouses like that all up and down the Hume once."
 In August 1975 the album peaked at No. 14 on the Kent Music Report Albums Chart.

 During 1975 Fleming and Hales left and were replaced by Chris Worrall (ex-The Pelaco Brothers) on guitar and Manny Paterakis on drums.
 The group were signed to Mushroom Records and released their third album, Australia, in that year.
 McFarlane found, "it was an entertaining mix of originals and covers."
 Tony Catterall of The Canberra Times noticed that one way the group, "maintains total absorption is by pretending to be a band of brilliant musicians justifiably despatched to a lunatic asylum and which plays at the next-door sleazy nightclub, which the other inmates also attend...
 It's hard to pick favourites but the title track is a gem: full of pomp and cracked trumpets blaring after its military beat, and both an ocker's anthem and the first impressions the archetypal, Crass Texas Millionaire has of Australia."

 In December they supported Skyhooks on that group's In the Heat of the Night Tour, after which Catterall surmised the Captain Matchbox Whoopee Band, "is unlikely to reach the sales position of the Hooks, [but] it too is a proven winner."